inzamam6161/signaldesk-ai/README.md

 # SignalDesk AI

-A compact AI customer-intelligence dashboard built to showcase senior React and frontend engineering skills.
+SignalDesk is a customer-intelligence dashboard built with Next.js, React and TypeScript.
+Its current analysis route uses deterministic processing and simulates an external AI provider; production model integration is planned.

 ## Highlights